New findings have highlighted a common health hazard most of us experience but that isn’t yet recognized enough: loneliness.

 Find people you enjoy being around, and make in-person interactions a priority.

 Find simple social activities you enjoy and try to retrain your mind to expect the best will happen.
 Open up about your struggles to those you can trust.

 In addition, those who said they work just the right amount—not working more or less than they want to—were less likely to be lonely.
 Work on identifying and achieving the right work/life balance for you.

 Workplaces and employees should also keep these findings in mind.
 They can work to create work environments by encouraging better work/life balances and a better sense of face-to-face connection and community among workers.

 At its root, we could argue that loneliness is a spiritual issue.
 So when the world feels lonely and isolating—even among other people—it’s an opportunity to come back to our most meaningful relationship of all.

 We can invite more people and relationships into our lives, but it’s never enough until we turn our eyes on our Heavenly father, our ultimate form of comfort during good times or bad.

-Turn out your worries onto God and seek His company.
+Turn your worries onto God and seek His company.
 Turn off the TV or radio, make time to sit in prayer and silence.
 Make time for His presence, knowing He is always there for you.